neverRare/butter/doc/idea.md

 Implementing traits on records with meta-programming using [compile-time variable holding identifier](#compile-time-variable-holding-identifier)

-TODO: is the order of fields relevant?
+TODO: ordering of fields, HOW?

 ```butter
 impl Eq(()) {